agkalkin/davi_ii/README.md

 Design

-The main idea of thisIn order to have a certain sense of organization in the visualization of the data set, it was decided that the visualization should be separated into the following categories:
+The main idea of this visualization was to make it look like an interactive book where you can cycle through the pages.
+In order to have a certain sense of organization in the visualization of the data set, it was decided that the visualization should be separated into the following categories:

 1. Theatre of War.
 2. Generals